Gold Dust (novel): Analysis

-Semiology was clearly present throughout the novel, and this was evident through the following:[2] The duality of survival and annihilation dominates the desert space.
+Semiology was clearly present throughout the novel.
+The duality of survival and annihilation dominates the desert space.
 The text is based on mythology where al-Koni employed symbols, allusions, and myths.
 The legend appears within the text alive and interactive, shaping the course of events and affecting the development of the characters.
-The animal occupies a great place in Al-Koni, and has a major role in the novel.
+The animal occupies a great place in al-Koni's works, and has a major role in the novel.
 Al-Koni relied on intertextuality at the beginning of some chapters of the novel to play a preparatory and indicative role that indirectly indicates what will happen in the events, as well as on the mystical feature in the narration of the novel.

-English translation
+Translations

+A Japanese translation of the novel won the Japanese Committee for Translation Award in 1997.

-The novel was translated into English by the American translator and academic Elliott Colla.
+Gold Dust was translated into English by the American translator and academic Elliott Colla and published in 2008, for which Colla was named a runner-up for the 2009 Banipal Prize for Arabic Literary Translation.